t4k1t/qgisrv/README.rst

 qgisrv
 ======

+**NOTE: Technically this might still work, however, the dependencies haven't been updated in years and it's untested with current versions of QGIS.**

 Simple web server to host QGIS plugins.

 You will have to supply your own plugins.xml which tells QGIS where to find